tobyfisher/browser-feature-detection/README.md

 ### Viewing the analytics

-Provide a simple table to review the results e.g. like this:
+Provide a simple table to review the results e.g. something like this:

 | level   | count |
 |---------|-------|